open-formulieren/open-forms/docs/installation/upgrade-340.rst

 We urge you to extensively test existing forms before upgrading production, testing all possible combinations, and please report any bugs/situations you encounter.
-We would love to ship tooling to faciltate automatic updating as well, so suggestions are welcome.
+We would love to ship tooling to facilitate automatic updating as well, so suggestions are welcome.

 Observability
 =============